 Fragment of the Boxer sculpture from the Quirinal.
 On the hands you can see thong gloves, which were supposed to increase the strength of the blow.
 It is located in the Palazzo Massimo Alle Terme Museum in Rome. | Photo: MatthiasKabel | Creative Commons Attribution-Share Alike 3.0 Unported

 Boxing (pugilatus) was a popular sport in ancient Rome.
 In order to protect the hands from damage, fists were wrapped with leather thongs.
 With time, the harder skin was used, which increased the strength of the blow and caused more damage.
-The Romans’s boxing came from the Greek culture, but their innovation was to “improve” the straps that wrap the fists by attaching nails and other sharp metal parts or mounting metal plates.
+Boxing came to Rome from the Greek culture, but their innovation was to “improve” the straps that wrap the fists by attaching nails and other sharp metal parts or mounting metal plates.
 The Roman glove was called cestus.

 In the Roman army, boxing was promoted to strengthen character, strength and endurance of soldiers.